HumanTree92/esx_extraitems/README.md

 # Helpfull Info:
 * Code was pulled from various Scripts out there.
 Credits have been Given.
-* Has Binoculars, Bullet-Proof Vest, Dark Net, Drill, First Aid Kit, Lock Pick, Oxygen Mask, Repair Kit, Tire Kit, Ammo Boxes, & Vehicle GPS.
+* Has Ammo Boxes, Bandages, Binoculars, Bullet-Proof Vest, Dark Net, Defib, Drill, First Aid Kit, Lock Pick, Oxygen Mask, Repair Kit, Tire Kit, Vehicle GPS, Weapon Kit.
 * Now using 2 Different Types of Ammo Boxes.
   * Advanced Ammo Boxes require players to purchase specific Ammo Boxes for their Guns.
 So if you need Pistol Ammo you must buy a Ammo Box Pistol.
   * Simple Ammo Boxes doesn't require players to purchase specific Ammo Boxes for their Guns.
 However there are 2 different sizes.
+* Defib & Lock Pick use a chance system.
+Example: If lock pick fails you lose your lock pick.

 # Requirements:
 * Required: